Skip to content

 Undeserving Victims?

-This Community Report on Migrant Sex Worker Victims of Crime in Europe was developed by the European Sex Workers’ Rights Alliance (ESWA) with partners in 10 countries, including the ECP.
+This Community Report on Migrant Sex Worker Victims of Crime in Europe was developed by the European Sex Workers’ Rights Alliance with partners in 10 countries, including the ECP.
 It highlights some of the key obstacles faced by sex workers in reporting crime and accessing justice.
 Read more.

 Sex-Workers-Too_NUM_ECP_UL_VAWG_Consultation_Submitted_19022021-1